tjenni/lua-physical/README.md

 ### Physical Data
 Besides some physical constans, lua-physical has an isotope database.
-The data was taken from the [Chinese Atomic Mass Data Center](http://amdc.impcas.ac.cn).
+The data was taken from the Atomic Mass Evaluation - AME2016 by the [Chinese Atomic Mass Data Center](https://www-nds.iaea.org/amdc/).
 The data was parsed and converted into a Lua table.
 One can access the data via the command `physical.Data.Isotope(name,key)`.

 ```
 > physical = require("physical")

 > E_b = physical.Data.Isotope("235U","BindingEnergyPerNucleon")
 > print(E_b)
-7.590906(8)e3 * _keV
+7.590914(5)e3 * _keV

 >  T_12 = physical.Data.Isotope("210Po","HalfLife")
 >  print(T_12:to(_d))